nforgeio/neonKUBE/Images/elasticsearch/README.md

-**Do not use: Work in progress**
+**DO NOT USE: Work in progress**

 # Supported Tags

-The image tagging scheme mirrors that of the offical [Elasticsearch repository](https://hub.docker.com/r/library/elasticsearch/).
+Images are tagged with the embedded Elasticsearch version.

+* `5.2.0`&nbsp;&nbsp;&nbsp;&nbsp;`<-- `last image based on [elasticsearch](https://hub.docker.com/_/elasticsearch/)
+* `5.3.0`&nbsp;&nbsp;&nbsp;&nbsp;`<-- `first image based directly on [openjdk](https://hub.docker.com/_/openjdk/)
+* `5.4.0`
-* `5.2.0, 5.0, 5, latest`
+* `5.5.0, latest`

+**IMPORTANT:**

+The official [elasticsearch](https://hub.docker.com/_/elasticsearch/) image is being deprecated in favor of images maintained in Elastic's corporate repository.
+The original official images were based on [openjdk](https://hub.docker.com/_/openjdk/).
+I'm not entirely sure what the new images are based on, but they seem locked down and my custom scripts no longer work.

+The `5.2.0` image here is still based on the original Elasticsearch 5.2.0 image.
+Later images are based directly on [openjdk](https://hub.docker.com/_/openjdk/) with Elasticsearch downloaded and installed.
+The new image layout is very similar to the original official image.

+**NOTE:**

+Elasticsearch, Kibana, and Metricbeat are designed to run together as a combined system.
+You should deploy the same version of each component to your cluster and when it's time to upgrade, always upgrade the Elasticsearch cluster first, followed by the Metricbeat and Kibana.

 # Description

-This is a template of the docker image definition file to be used to generate a modified Elasticsearch image that can customized by passing environment veriables to the container.
+This image hosts [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/getting-started.html) which is typically deployed to a neonCLUSTER for holding the cluster node/container logs and metrics.
+This database combined with Kibana form a powerful tool for cluster operators and developers.

-The Elasticsearch **X-PACK plugins** are also installed but are disabled by default.
+The Elastic **X-PACK plugins** are also installed but are disabled by default.
 Derived images may enable these as necessary.

 # Configuration